 The amount you repay each year is calculated as a percentage of your worldwide income.
 The repayment percentage increases as your income increases, so the more you earn, the higher your repayment will be.

 The ATO will calculate your compulsory repayment for the year and include it on your income tax notice of assessment.
-You can determine the amount of your compulsory repayment by using the Study and Training Loan Repayment Calculator and the repayment rates on the ATO website.
+You can determine the amount of your compulsory repayment by using the Study and Training Loan Repayment Calculator.